 Amendment claims of students.
 In Bethel,

-a student for delivering a campaign speech at a
+for delivering a campaign speech at a school

-rules and has the tendency to interfere with
+and has the tendency to interfere with legitimate

-on Bethel to uphold the right of school
+to uphold the right of school administrators to

-such as student pregnancy, or that could be
+pregnancy, or that could be considered an invasion

 Tinker v.
 Des Moines Indep.
 Community School District (1969)

 Papish v.
 Bd. of Curators of the Univ. of Missouri (1973)

 Bethel School District No. 403 v.
 Fraser (1986)